GrayTurtle/codeu_project_2017/README.md

        in hexadecimal format (using numbers `0-9` and letters in the range `A-F`) for `<team_secret>` when you launch the server in your local setup since it will not connect to the Relay server.
-     + `<port>`: the TCP port that your Server will listen on for connections from the Client.
-You can use any value between 1024 and 65535, as long as there is no other service currently listening on that port in your system.
-The server will return an error:
+     + `2007`: the TCP port that your Server will listen on for connections from the Client.
+It is only on port 2007 because it was hard coded in from the main repository.
+We are aware of this and decided to have the server only be run on port 2007.
+If another process is running on port 2007, the server will return an error:

          ```
          java.net.BindException: Address already in use (Bind failed)
          ```

-       if the port is already in use.
      + `<persistent-dir>`: the path where you want the server to save data between runs.

-     The startup arguments for `run_client.sh` are the following:
-     + `<host>`: the hostname or IP address of the computer on which the server is listening.
-If you are running server and client on the same computer, you can use `localhost` here.
-     + `<port>`: the port on which your server is listening.
-Must be the same port number you have specified when you launched `run_server.sh`.

 All running images write informational and exceptional events to log files.
 The default setting for log messages is "INFO".
 The logging is implemented in `codeu.chat.util.Logger.java`, which is built on top of `java.util.logging.Logger`, which you can refer to for more information.

-In addition to the client and server, this project also includes a Relay Server and a script that runs it (`run_relay.sh`).
-This is not needed to get started with the project.

 ## Finding your way around the project